NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

             - Water bottle
             - Can bring an initial prototype
             - Can bring camera for test shooting
+        - What are factors affecting the local ecology?
+        - What plants and animals are living in the area?
+        - Take some reference photos to use while developing your installation

 - Class Visit - Purring Tiger - MUJO
     - [Purring Tiger](https://www.purringt.com/about)